 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.
 Full details from our office!

-Day 1: Arrival onto Black Sea coast, transfer to Bourgas
+Day 1: Sat 7 Sep Arrival, the Black Sea Coast and transfer to Bourgas

 Arrival at Bourgas or Varna Airport (on the Black Sea coast).
 If time allows we will spend a few hours birding near to our hotel, getting us acquainted with the more familiar birds of Bulgaria, though anything is possible overhead, with the possibility of raptors, hirundines, swifts or Bee-eater flocks at any time.
 Our comfortable accommodation is in the attractive suburb of Sarafovo on the outskirts of Bourgas, where we shall spend the next 4 nights.
 Birds in the hotel grounds or nearby include Syrian Woodpecker, Little Owl and Black Redstart.